ben854719/ben854719/README.md

 -     I have taken initiave to acquire new knowledge from my online courses in order to broaden my career in Cybersecurity (Coursera) and Data Scientist: Natural Language
       Processing Specialist (Codeacademy).
 -     I am a member of Toastmaster International since 2019.
--     I am looking to colloborate with other members of the community to learn from their experience in IT.
+-     I am looking to colloborate with other members of the community to learn from their work experience in IT.
 -     My computer skills are python, JavaScript, C++, LLM, GENAI, Deep Learning, and NLP.
 -     Fun fact:--> [NASA Space Apps Challenge_Hackalthon_2024.pdf](https://github.com/user-attachments/files/17383260/NASA.Space.Apps.Challenge_Hackalthon_2024.pdf)